AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 See section on volatile variables for rules concerning their use in |SPARK|
    (:ref:`shared_variable_control`).

+.. centered:: **Dynamic Semantics**

+There are no dynamic semantics associated with these aspects.

 .. centered:: **Verification Rules**

 There are no extra verification rules.

-.. centered:: **Static Semantics**

-There are no dynamic semantics associated with these aspects.

 .. centered:: **Examples**